Joadevy/js-algorithms/README.md

 > js dalto course:
 - 'Junior level' contains the different exercises about the introduction course of the series.
-- Mid level contains the exercises about the mid-level course of this serie.
+- 'Mid level' contains the exercises about the mid-level course of this serie.

 ## Acknowledgements